wilsonmar/oss-perf/machine-learning.md

 Please report any problems to: support@prediction.io
  ```

+0. Use a text editor to add `/Users/wmar/PredictionIO/bin` to the path.
+   This can be done several ways, such as 'sudo /etc/path`.

- To check the status of dependencies:
+0. Check status of dependencies:

  ```
  cd /PredictionIO-0.9.5/bin/pio